hitblast/hitblast.github.io/content/blogs/shifting-blogs/index.md

 This was the literal revival of the habit which helped me for so long.

-After I had finished laying off a draft markdown for the blog, I came home and posted it.
+After I had finished laying off a draft markdown for the entry, I came home and posted it.
 After realizing that it wasn't much from a technical standpoint, but rather a lot of background offloading that was being done by my mind- I got motivated to do more.

-Eventually I wrote down the setup procedure for my previous Zed setup in a blog too!
+Eventually I wrote down the setup procedure for my previous Zed setup in an entry too!

 [**"How I configured the Zed editor for daily-driving"**](https://dev.to/hitblast/how-i-configured-the-zed-editor-for-daily-driving-4k2k)

-Realizing the potential in combining functional journaling with actual blogs which could mean useful to a lot of other developers, I thought of creating a personal blog instead of solely depending on dev.to for it.
-I wanted to create a blog which would not be engaging in a prestructured way, but rather in a way that would actually mean writing was useful for both the reader and the writer.
+Realizing the potential in combining functional journaling with actual blog entries which could mean useful to a lot of other developers, I thought of creating a personal blog instead of solely depending on dev.to for it.
+I wanted to create a place which would not be engaging in a prestructured way, but rather in a way that would actually mean writing was useful for both the reader and the writer.

 ### The halt